stamparm/maltrail/README.md

 Option `HTTP_ADDRESS` contains the web server's listening address (Note: use `0.0.0.0` to listen on all interfaces).
 Option `HTTP_PORT` contains the web server's listening port.
 Default listening port is set to `8338`.
 If option `USE_SSL` is set to `true` then `SSL/TLS` will be used for accessing the web server (e.g. `https://192.168.6.10:8338/`).
 In that case, option `SSL_PEM` should be pointing to the server's private/cert PEM file.
 Option `UPDATE_PERIOD` contains the number of seconds between each automatic trails update (Note: default value is set to `86400` (i.e. one day)) by using definitions inside the `trails` directory (Note: both **Sensor** and **Server** take care of the trails update).

 Subsection `USERS` contains user's configuration settings.
-Each user entry constists of the `username:pbkdf2_hash(password):UID:filter_netmask(s)`.
+Each user entry consists of the `username:pbkdf2_hash(password):UID:filter_netmask(s)`.
 Utility `core/pbkdf2.py` is used to calculate the proper `pbkdf2_hash(password)` values.
 Value `UID` represents the unique user identifier, where it is recommended to use values lower than 1000 for administrative accounts, while higher value for non-administrative accounts.
 The part `filter_netmask(s)` represents the comma-delimited hard filter(s) that can be used to filter out the shown events depending on the user account(s).
 Example entries are as follows:

 ![Configuration users](http://i.imgur.com/HnH7E6S.png)